Independence Day in Haiti

 Independence Day is a public holiday that’s observed in Haiti on the 1st of January every year.
 Even though this day is also celebrated as New Year’s Day by the vast majority of Haitians, people still observe this holiday as a remembrance of Haiti declaring its independence from France in 1804.

-Since most of the New Year Eve’s celebrations have left many hungover, many people will choose to watch the Parades at Port-au-Prince or the fireworks display that ends the day.
-Other events that occur on this day include dancing, people singing patriotic songs, and people reciting the national anthem.
-There are also speeches given by public officials and people will enjoy food native to the island.
+Since most of the New Year’s Eve celebrations have left many hungover, many people choose to watch the parades at Port-au-Prince or the fireworks display that ends the day.
+Other events that occur on this day include dancing, singing patriotic songs, and reciting the national anthem.
+There are also speeches given by public officials, and people enjoy food native to the island.

-In 1791, the Haitian revolution would begin and two years later, the rebellion was abated and slavery was abolished.
-The result was the French sending over twenty-thousand troops to the island to restore authority.
-The leader of the resistance, Toussaint Louverture would end up being captured by the French and was deported to a prison in France.
-He would die in 1803.
+In 1791, the Haitian Revolution began, and two years later, the rebellion had abated, and slavery was abolished.
+The result was the French sending over twenty thousand troops to the island to restore authority.
+The leader of the resistance, Toussaint Louverture, ended up being captured by the French and was deported to a prison in France, where he died in 1803.

 The resistance was taken up by Louverture’s lieutenant, Jean-Jacques Dessalines.
-He would up defeating French troops at the Battle of Vertieres on November 18, 1803.
-France would end up withdrawing its troops and on January 1, 1804, Dessalines declared the island as a free republic.
+He defeated the French troops at the Battle of Vertières on November 18, 1803.
+France ended up withdrawing its troops, and on January 1, 1804, Dessalines declared the island a free republic.
 He then renamed it Haiti after its indigenous name.